 It's apparent why RCM is important to the sustainability of any healthcare organization.
 Let's take a more detailed look at the typical revenue cycle for a health provider.

 The revenue cycle is made up of the following steps:

 - Claim Preparation: Before a healthcare facility can make a claim, they need to collect the patient’s information.
 Also referred to as charge capture, this step is necessary to determine the patient's coverage.
 Also, the doctor's notes on the prescribed treatment are translated into codes for invoicing purposes.
 The health insurance provider uses the codes to determine reimbursement amounts.

 - Claim Submission: Once the fees are added and coded, the insurance claim is then sent to the patient’s insurance company.

 - Managing the Claim: During this step, the hospital or clinic communicates with the insurance company to establish levels of coverage to help avoid mistakes or denials.

 - Collecting Payment: Once payments from the insurers are received, the hospital or clinic will send an invoice to the patient (if necessary) for any outstanding debt.
 Sometimes this entails setting up payment plans.
+Payment schedules are closely tied to patient schedules, as accurate and timely billing depends on capturing all services rendered during each visit and ensuring payment is received in a timely manner based on the patient's insurance coverage and payment obligations.
 Often the provider will use billing software to make sure that payments are made to optimize cash flow.